 So are you, or are you not ready to start dating again?
 You may be keen to start dating soon after a break-up, but how soon is too soon?
 How long should you wait before dating again?
 Is it bad to date right after a breakup?

 The answer is that there’s no specific timing.
 There is no formula for everyone to follow – like all things at PIVOT – everyone is unique.
-Some individuals would benefit from attending a relationship coaching retreat for singles while others may favor a different approach.
+Some people would benefit from attending a relationship coaching retreat for singles while others may favor a different approach, such as one-on-one sessions with a relationship coach.

 How Do You Know You’re Not Ready To Date?